Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Related Work

 In \pcol, we combine the two steps, avoiding the need to write down a specification program by building quantitative reasoning tools into the logic itself.
 However, the approaches do have similarities---our invariant sensitive semantics implicitly captures the behavior of the specification program by converting parallel manipulation of shared state into nondeterminism.
 This is slightly easier, since the user must only write down an invariant rather than an entire specification program.
-Then, rather than upper and lower bounding an expectation, we directly prove a quantitative postcondition.
+Then, rather than externally analyzing the specification program, we directly prove a quantitative postcondition.
 While \pcol does not support all the capabilities of Polaris (\eg ghost state, higher order state, etc.), proofs are carried out in fewer steps using a single, self-contained logic.
 In the future, it may be fruitful to combine the two approaches.
 Indeed, \citet{bao2025bluebell} showed the advantages of supporting both relational and unary reasoning in a single probabilistic logic.

 \citet{fesefeldt2022towards} pursued an alternative technique for reasoning about probabilistic concurrent programs, based on a \emph{quantitative} interpretation of separation logic \cite{qsl}.
-This logic can be used to lower bound the probability of a single outcome, whereas \pcol is more powerful in its ability to express the full distribution over all outcomes.
+Their logic can be used to lower bound the probability of a single outcome, making all but the private information retrieval example in this paper out of reach.
+While \citeauthor{fesefeldt2022towards} do support unbounded looping, the probability of nontermination is always added to the final expected values, and so it cannot be used to prove almost sure termination.